strawberryseeds/strawberryseeds.github.io/_posts/2021-02-26-what-im-doing.md

 Making meals and making games are both crafts that requires you to spend time mastering them.
 It is very easy when you're a beginner to try making complex productions, only to be disappointed in the result.
 But like all craft, cooking and game design require you to be patient, to learn things step by step, and to fail a lot.

-The reason behind that is that fundamentally, they are **complex alchemies**: you gather ingredients and their properties combine in a way that can **create an explosion of flavors**.
-These kind of alchemies are not easy to master, because of their main feature
+The reason behind that is that fundamentally, they are **complex alchemies**.
+You gather ingredients and their properties combine in a way that can **create an explosion of flavors**.
+These kind of alchemies are not easy to master, because of their main feature:

 ### Surprising combinations